02

 Compendium reference: Doc 02 — RAII as the foundation for safe stateful work

 A deliberately small gRPC service whose only job is to make the RequestContext lifecycle visible.
-Where compendium Doc 02 explains why per-request state belongs in one RAII type bound to the handler’s scope, this example lets you watch it happen.
+Where compendium Doc 02 explains why per-request state belongs in one RAII type bound to the handler’s scope, this example lets you watch it happen — one acquire and one matching release per request, on every exit path.

 • Constructor acquires — mints the id, starts the timer, reserves an 8 KiB std::pmr::monotonic_buffer_resource arena, leases a resource from a process-scoped pool.
 Logs [rc] acquire.